artalukd/atalukdar.github.io/_pages/Experience.md

 ## Undergraduate Researcher at Web Intelligence & Social Computing Lab, Dept of CS & IS, BITS Pilani
 <small>May 2017 - Present</small>

-<p> Working on Crisis Tweet classification with respect to 2015 Nepal Earthquake.
-The task involves identification of tweets that request help and those that provide aid.
-The goal is to match the tweets using NLP.</p>
+<p>Worked on Crisis Tweet classification with respect to 2015 Nepal Earthquake.
+The task involved identification of multilingual tweets thatrequest help and those that provide aid.
+Tweets from victims seeking help were identified and matched with tweets providing suitable help.
+Results of the work has been accepted at
+<a href="http://fire.irsi.res.in/fire/2017/home">FIRE, 2017</a> to be held at IISc Bangalore in December 2017.</p>

-<p>Worked on Sentiment Analysis of tweets in Indian languages using word-embeddings and LSTM based RNN architecture on SAIL 2015 dataset.</p>
+<p>Worked on Sentiment Analysis of tweets in Indian languages using
+word-embeddings and LSTM based RNN architecture on SAIL 2015 dataset.</p>

 ## Biomedical Informatics Center,  NICED-ICMR, Kolkata — Summer Intern
 <small> Summer 2016 </small>